-Applicants are encouraged to seek strategic partnerships with organisations whose decisions and actions affect Australians' health, health policy and health care delivery in ways that improve the health of Australians.
-Organisations that are capable of implementing policy and service delivery and would normally not be able to access funding through most MRFF funding mechanisms are highly valued as partners.
+Applicants are encouraged to seek strategic partnerships with organisations whose decisions and actions affect health, health policy and health care delivery in ways that improve the health and wellbeing of Aboriginal and Torres Strait Islander people.
+Organisations that are capable of implementing policy and service delivery and would normally not be able to access funding through most MRFF funding mechanisms, including Indigenous-led services, are highly valued as partners.